 While wealth certainly alleviates many worries, it also introduces some new, complex decisions and an advisor might be helpful in sorting it all out.

 Do you have a good, proactive CPA?

 What some people may really just need is a good CPA.
 Even with the soundest investment philosophy, there is no guarantee an investment advisor will outperform the market in any given year.
 Markets are just too unpredictable.
-Taxes, on the other hand, are not.
+Tax rules, on the other hand, are a little more straightforward.
 The IRS code is reasonably clear and good tax planning can result in savings that are both dependable and quantifiable.
-The problem is that CPAs are often backward-looking.
+The problem is that some CPAs are too often backward-looking.
 If you tell them what happened last year, they will competently file your tax return and tell you whether you owe taxes or are due to receive a refund.
-While this is undoubtedly an important part of their job, CPAs may miss opportunities to help save their clients on taxes by not getting ahead and doing more planning earlier in the year.
-If your tax situation is relatively simple and your CPA is proactive about helping you think through your tax picture toward the beginning of each year, you may not need a financial advisor on top of that.
+But, while this is undoubtedly an important part of their job, CPAs that aren’t as proactive may miss opportunities to help save their clients on taxes by not getting ahead and doing more planning earlier in the year.
+If your tax situation is relatively simple and your CPA is good about helping you think through your tax picture toward the beginning of each year, you may not need a financial advisor on top of that.